PanieriLorenzo/dragon-script/docs/language reference/src/80_types/10_type_model.md

 }
 ```

-Structs also serve as a namespace, or more precisely a *typespace* for functions associated with the type, but this is beyond the type model.
+types also serve as a namespace, or more precisely a *typespace* for functions associated with the type, but this is beyond the type model.

-Next, we need to define *constructors*.
-Constructors are just functions that retun a type.
+Next, we need to define *contypeors*.
+Contypeors are just functions that retun a type.
 We can use them to model generic types.
 For instance, we can make our custom sum and product types:

 ```rust
 function my_sum(a: type, b: type) -> type {